-Exposure and Response Prevention (ERP) A type of behavior therapy strategy that is based on the theory that purging serves to decrease the anxiety associated with eating.
-Purging is therefore negatively reinforced via anxiety reduction.
-The goal of ERP is to modify the association between anxiety and purging by preventing purging following eating until the anxiety associated with eating subsides.
+Exposure and Response Prevention (ERP) A type of behavior therapy strategy that is based on the theory that eating disorder behaviors serve to decrease negative emotions, which creates a cycle of negative reinforcement.
+The goal of ERP is to modify the association between the relief of these emotions and the eating disorder behaviors by encouraging someone to refrain from behaviors until the negative emotions subside.
 (See Behavioral Therapy.)